Rahul99012/finalproject/README.md

 ## Easy Flow To The Future
 Connecting all the banking needs at one place.
 Which can make internet like a new experience to the old users as well as new users.

-This is my final FRT project link : https://calm-dune-02044e610.3.azurestaticapps.net
+This is my final FRT project demo link : https://calm-dune-02044e610.3.azurestaticapps.net

 ## Homescreen Screenshot:
 ![Screenshot 2023-04-30 133715](https://user-images.githubusercontent.com/124879425/235342767-803622fc-76d7-401c-8f72-de61732f10e0.png)